 Unexpended funds.
-The application should describe the specific reasons that previously awarded NARIP funds remain unexpended (if applicable) and include the current unexpended balance.
+The application should describe the specific reasons that previously awarded NARIP funds remain unexpended (if applicable) and provide the current unexpended balance.

-Plan for Collecting the Data Required for the Solicitation's Performance Measures.
-Submission of performance measures data are not required for the application.
+Plan for collecting the data required for the solicitation's performance measures.
+Submission of performance measures data is not required for the application.
 Performance measures are included as a notification that successful applicants will be required to submit specific data to BJS as part of their reporting requirements.
 For the application, the applicant should indicate an understanding of these requirements and discuss how the applicant will gather the required data, should the applicant receive funding.
+(See page 15-16)